What to Pack?

 Leave your hairdryer at home and carry only light cosmetics.
-On safari, the most important thing is to protect your face from the sun.
+On safari, the most important thing is to protect your face from the sun at all times.

-- Pack toiletries in a clear in a see-through toiletry bag for customs.
+- Pack toiletries in a clear [see-through] toiletry bag for customs.

-- Pack the basic essentials such as soap, toothpaste, toothbrush, hairbrush, shampoo, eye drops, tweezers, etc.
+- Pack the essentials such as soap, toothpaste, toothbrush, hairbrush, shampoo, eye drops, tweezers, etc.

 - Sunscreen [SPF 30 or higher] and moisturiser.